beam-cloud/beta9/docs/hybrid/local-tailscale.md

 TS_API_KEY="tskey-api-..." ./hack/setup_hybrid_tailscale.sh
 ```

-The helper non-destructively merges the Beam tags and grant into the tailnet policy, creates a tagged gateway auth key and a tagged hybrid worker auth key, then writes the local `config.yaml` used by `make start`.
+The helper non-destructively merges the Beam tags and grant into the tailnet policy, creates a tagged gateway auth key and a tagged agent auth key, then writes the local `config.yaml` used by `make start`.

 By default the helper does not remove existing broad access rules in your tailnet.
 To remove the default allow-all ACL and add the deny tests above, run: